For Immediate Release

 Contact: Jan Hardest, Public Information Officer, Maryland Stadium Authority (410) 223-4136

-Ravens and Ravens and Maryland Stadium Authority Recognized as LEED-Certified
+Ravens and Maryland Stadium Authority Recognized as LEED-Certified

 The Baltimore Ravens, in partnership with the Maryland Stadium Authority (MSA), have earned a LEED-certified “Gold” designation for M&T Bank Stadium from the U.S. Green Building Council (USGBC).
 (LEED is Leadership in Energy and Environmental Design.
 LEED strives to deliver energy- and water-efficient, healthy, environmentally-friendly, cost-saving buildings, homes and communities.)